ad-freiburg/esa2018-experiment/BLOGPOST.md

 **What is the overlap in the set of accepted papers?**
 In the NIPS experiment, the overlap was 43%.
 In the ESA experiment, the overlap was 58%.
-For both experiments, the acceptance rate per PC was 23%.
+For both experiments, the acceptance rate per PC was around 23%.
 To put these figures into perspective:
 If the reviewing algorithm was deterministic, the overlap would be 100%.
 If a random subset of papers was accepted by each PC, the expected overlap would be 24%.